SparksNetwork/exp-angular-firebase/README.md

 1. create separate `tsconfig.functions.json` for ts compiler options for firebase-functions
 1. replace `/functions/index.js` firebase-functions entry point so it just re-exports `/functions/fn/dist/fn/src`
 1. create `/functions/shared` directory for ts used by client and server build, NOTE: must have code here otherwise prev step re-exports differently
+1. remove `/public/index.html` to prevent default page from being served by hosting
+1. update `/firebase.json` to include rule to redirect to `client` function

 # File Structure